wonkodv/hanstool/README.md

 *   Completion for Commands, their arguments, and simple python expressions or statements
 *   Frontends: They ask the user for input, offer completion and offer a few functions to the commands.
-*   Plattform aware functions. depending on the executing os, a different set of functions is made available in the Namespace.
+*   Platform aware functions. depending on the executing os, a different set of functions is made available in the Namespace.
 For example in windows, there is the `MessageBox` function, taken right out of user32.dll, under linux, there isnt.
     There is a set of functions to simulate user input like moving the mouse, or